visipedia/caltech-fish-counting/README.md

 This repository includes:
 - [x] Links to download the dataset and annotations
 - [x] Evaluation code to reproduce our results and evaluate new algorithms
-- [ ] Scripts to convert raw sonar frames into the enhanced format used by the Baseline++ method in the paper
+- [x] A script to convert raw sonar frames into the enhanced format used by the Baseline++ method in the paper

 ## Data Download